-I started out with a glasses RX of -6.25 and -8.00, with -0.50 astigmatism in both eyes for most of my adult life.
+I started out with a glasses RX of -8.00 (R) and -6.25 (L), with -0.50 astigmatism in both eyes for most of my adult life.
 In June 2019, I began wearing glasses with a slightly reduced RX of -6.00 and -7.25, with -0.50 astigmatism in both eyes.
 I purchased glasses with this self-customized RX on http://www.zennioptical.com.
-(BTW, if you don’t have a complicated RX, I’ve discovered that getting glasses from your optometrist’s eye shop can the biggest waste of your money ever!
+(BTW, if you don’t have a complicated RX, I’ve discovered that getting glasses from your optometrist’s eye shop can be the biggest waste of your money ever!
 But that will have to be a topic of another post.)
-I determined my starting RX by purchasing a test lens kit.
+I determined my starting RX by purchasing a test lens kit and checking my vision with these free, online eye chart printables.
 I wanted to make sure that I would be seeing about the same out of each eye with my modified RX.
 I did get a lower RX for near work but I didn’t end up using it as I found it cumbersome to remember to switch glasses.

 At the end of September 2019, I saw the optometrist for a regular eye exam.
 He found that the astigmatism in my right eye had gone away.
 He also said that I could see 20/10 with my original RX.
-When I asked him to adjust my glasses RX to see just 20/20, he gave me this RX: right eye, -7.5, no astigmatism correction, left eye, -5.75, -.5, 180.
+When I asked him to adjust my glasses RX to see just 20/20, he gave me this new glasses RX: -7.5 (R), no astigmatism correction; -5.75 (L), -.5 (CYL), 180 (AXIS).

-However, it does seem that “the disappearance” of my astigmatism in the right eye is significant and the fact that I can see 20/20 with -0.25 diopters less in my left eye seems like a improvement over my RX of just 4 months ago.
+However, it does seem that “the disappearance” of my astigmatism in the right eye is significant and the fact that I can see 20/20 with -0.50 diopters less in both eyes seems like a big improvement over my RX of just 4 months ago.
 I still suspect original over-correction may have had something to do with my new RX, so I will have to see how the next year goes.

 I found these two sources to be the most helpful sites in outlining straightforward methods for reversing myopia: